-In August 2017, the Group launched the Existing EMTN Programme, offering a retail-eligible asset-backed investment solution through bonds that are traded on the London Stock Exchange's order book for retail bonds and are eligible for ISAs and SIPPs.
+In August 2017, the Group launched the 2017 EMTN Programme, offering a retail-eligible asset-backed investment solution through bonds that are traded on the London Stock Exchange's order book for retail bonds and are eligible for ISAs and SIPPs.
 It was the first, and remains the only, UK FinTech to access this market.
-Investors in the Listed Bonds, who range from individuals to pension funds and asset managers, can invest from as little as £2,000 in return for a fixed coupon with a tax-free wrapper (if eligible).
-To date, two series of Listed Bonds were issued: the 2022 Bonds, which are 5.25 per cent. bonds due 10 August 2022 and the 2023 Bonds, which are 5.375 per cent. bonds due 6 October 2023.
-The Listed Bonds have a full guarantee from LendInvest plc.
+Investors in the Listed Bonds, who range from individuals to pension funds and asset managers, can invest from as little as £1,000 in return for a fixed coupon with a tax-free wrapper (if eligible).
+Two series of Listed Bonds were issued under the 2017 EMTN Programme: the 2022 Bonds, which were 5.25 per cent. bonds and matured on 10 August 2022, and the 2023 Bonds, which are 5.375 per cent. bonds due 6 October 2023.
+The 2022 Bonds had, and the 2023 Bonds have, a full guarantee from LendInvest plc.
+In August 2022, upon the expiry of the 2022 Bonds, the Group launched the Programme.
+The series of Listed Bonds issued under the Programme are the 2027 Bonds due 8 August 2027, which have a 20 per cent. guarantee from LendInvest plc.

 The Group's proprietary Self-Select Portal is an investment product open to high net worth, ultra-high net worth and sophisticated Investors.
 The Self-Select Portal enables Investors to invest in property loans originated through AIF structures.
-Returns generally range from 4 per cent. to 7 per cent. per annum.
+Returns generally range from 6 per cent. to 8.5 per cent. per annum.
 The Self-Select Portal allows Investors to build their own, diverse portfolios of property finance loans.

-The Group had £250 million of FuM from Private Investors as at 31 March 2022, representing 8.5 per cent. of the FuM.
+The Group had £250 million of FuM from Private Investors as at 31 March 2023, representing 6.9 per cent. of the FuM.